-If the baccalaureate degree is from a college or university outside the United States, the degree must be evaluated by a recognized credentials evaluation service such as World Education Services (WES), PO.
-Box 5087, New York, NY 10274-5087.
+If the baccalaureate degree is from a college or university outside the United States, the degree must be evaluated by a recognized credentials evaluation service such as SpanTran: The Evaluation Company (www.spantran.com), 450 7th Avenue, Suite 1004, New York, NY 10123.
 The evaluation must show that the work is equivalent to an accredited baccalaureate degree earned in the United States.
 The cost of the credentials evaluation is the responsibility of the applicant.